School Lunch Ideas + Kid Friendly Yogurt Parfait

 (Kid-Friendly) SCHOOL LUNCH IDEAS:

 We love lists!
 I print and hang these lunch ideas in the pantry for quick reference and inspiration.
-Check out the Annie’s website to learn more about the products I mention here!
+Here is the lunchbox that we love.

 Fruit for School Lunch: